aelvan/Imager-Craft/README.md

 Imager for Craft (beta)
 =====
 Imager is a plugin for doing image transforms in Craft templates.
 It does all the things that the built-in image transform functionality do – but more.
 And it's faster.
-At least if you tell it to be.
+At least if you want it to be.

+Whenever possible, Imager utilizes the image manipulation library [Imagine](http://imagine.readthedocs.org/) which Craft comes with and uses for it's own transform functionality.

 **Features**:

 - A convenient syntax for doing a bunch of image transforms in one go.
 - Transforms are completely file-based, no database queries needed.
-- You can transform both images in your asset sources, both local and cloud ones, and external images on any url.
+- You can transform both images in your asset sources, local and cloud-based ones, and external images on any url.
 - Transformed images are placed in their own folder, outside of the asset source folder.
 - You can even upload and serve the transformed images from AWS.
 - Optimize your created images automatically with jpegoptim, jpegtran, optipng or TinyPNG.